CodeReclaimers/neat-python/docs/module_summaries.rst

       :rtype: str

     .. index:: ! mutation
+    .. index:: mutate_rate
+    .. index:: !
+X_options

     .. py:method:: mutate_value(value, config)

-      With a frequency determined by the ``mutate_rate`` (which is more precisely a ``replace_rate``) configuration parameter, replaces the value with an one of the ``options``, with each having an equal chance; note that this can be the same value as before.
-(It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the `random.choice` function.)
+      With a frequency determined by the ``mutate_rate`` (which is more precisely a ``replace_rate``) configuration parameter, replaces the value with one of the ``options``, with each having an equal chance; note that this can be the same value as before.
+      (It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the
+      `random.choice` function.)
       TODO: Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.